International Air Passenger Fee

 Paying the Fee

-The ticket or travel document issuer is responsible for collecting and remitting the appropriate international air passenger user fees as described in 7 CFR 354.3(f) to APHIS.
-APHIS provides a Remittance Worksheet to assist with this process.
-CBP conducts periodic audits on APHIS’ behalf to determine compliance.
+The ticket or travel document issuer is responsible for collecting and remitting to APHIS the appropriate international air passenger user fees, as described in 7 CFR 354.3(f) .
+APHIS provides a Remittance Worksheet (503.88 KB) to assist with this process.
+International air passenger fees are due within 90 days after the end of each calendar month as shown in Table 1.

 How To Set Up a Payment Account

-To set up a payment account with APHIS’ Financial Management Division, send a completed New Account Packet – Airlines to the location indicated on the worksheet.
+To set up a payment account with APHIS’ Financial Management Division (FMD), send a completed New Account Packet – Airlines (1.05 MB) to the location indicated on the worksheet.

 Companies need a separate APHIS account for each user fee type, such as international air passenger, treatment monitoring, reimbursable overtime, and other types.